 Our Coffins

 We know that saying goodbye to a loved one and choosing a coffin can be difficult, which is why Steph will take the utmost care and attention to detail when weaving your willow coffin.
+By purchasing direct from us, you can be assured that each coffin is entirely handmade using local materials and to an exceptionally high standard.

-By purchasing direct from us, you can be assured that each coffin is made by hand and to order.
 From preparing the bases to sewing the lining, Wegnalls Willow Coffins are lovingly made from start to finish in our North Herefordshire workshop.

-There is also the option to help weave part of the coffin and add special items to it should you wish.
+Unlike an imported, ‘off the peg’ coffin, there is also the option to help weave part of the coffin and add special items to it should you wish.

 • Solid pine lid centre.

-• Woollen rope handles
+• Welsh Woollen rope handles

 • Handmade willow toggles and British wool braid fastenings.